About Handcrafted

 Cathy Cullis – machine-embroidered portraits

-Celia Smith – wire birds, 2D and 3D
+Celia Smith – wire sculpture birds

 Maria Santos-Alcantara – wooden boxes with embossed pewter decoration